Predicting how England vs Croatia will play out at Euro 2020

 Predicted line-ups

-England: Pickford; Walker, Stones, White, Chilwell; Rice, Phillips, Mount; Grealish, Kane, Sancho.
+England: Pickford; Walker, Stones, Mings, Shaw; Rice, Phillips; Sterling, Mount, Grealish; Kane

-Croatia: Livakovic; Barisic, Lovren, Vida, Vrsaljko; Kovacic, Modric, Brozovic; Perisic, Petkovic, Rebic.
+Croatia: Livakovic; Vrsaljko, Vida, Caleta-Car, Barisic; Kovacic, Brozovic, Modric; Rebic, Petkovic, Perisic

 Odds